 - Breakfast is served

-- Cooking Class 5: Tie on your apron and get ready for your fifth hands-on Traditional cooking class, including an antipasto, pizza and dessert.
+- Following breakfast, tie on your apron for cooking class 5: Tie on your apron and get ready for your fifth hands-on class making an antipasto, pizza, and dessert.
 You will learn the techniques and methods for making true Neapolitan pizza the old-world way.
-They mastered their craft with the best artisans in Italy, and at the Pizza Academy in Naples.
-Our Chef will teach you teach techniques for mixing the dough and rolling into a perfect round pizza along with seasonal toppings for a perfect Neapolitan pizza.
+Our chefs mastered their craft with the best artisans in Italy and at the Pizza Academy in Naples.
+Our chef will teach you techniques for mixing the dough and rolling it into a perfect round pizza along with seasonal toppings for a perfect Neapolitan pizza.
 Learning to make pizza in Italy is an art, and our pizzaioli show you just what it takes to create the perfect pizza.
-Learn how to measure and mix the ingredients into a perfect pizza dough; see how it rises, is punched, and left to rise again.
-Next, you’ll learn how to roll it and “drive” it.
+Learn how to measure and mix the ingredients into a perfect pizza dough; see how the dough rises, is punched, and left to rise again.
+Next, you’ll learn how to roll it and drive it, as they refer to it in Italy.
 Following the prep, you will see how to bake it to perfection!
-This class is a popular choice for those wanting to learn how to make an authentic Neapolitan Pizza and expand their art & technique to bring back to their own kitchen.
+This class is a popular choice for those wanting to learn how to make an authentic Neapolitan Pizza and expand their art and technique.
 After class, everyone dines on the pizza prepared in class.
-Toast with a great glass of Aglianico, red, or Falanghina, white, wine, and end with a sweet dessert, both included.
+Toast with a great glass of Aglianico, red, or Falanghina, white, and wine, and end with a sweet dessert, both included.
 The recipes can easily be recreated at home.

-- Olive Oil Tasting: Join us for a tasting of our locally produced Extra Virgin Olive Oil.
+- Olive Oil Tasting: Join us for an olive oil tasting of our locally produced extra virgin olive oil.
 At Cooking Vacations we make our own first-cold pressed extra virgin olive oil from healthy olives that have been tended and cared for all summer long.
-We use only the first cold press Virgin olive oil.
+We use only the first cold press virgin olive oil.
 It means that the oil we bottle is pressed only one time giving it a clean fresh taste.
 Virgin means it is pure and not mixed with anything else.
-It is DOP-Denominazione di Origine Protetta, ‘origin protected’ domain of production-and “made on site in Italy.”
+It is DOP-Denominazione di Origine Protetta, the ‘origin protected’ domain of production and “made on-site in Italy.”
 Grown under the warm Mediterranean sun, in rich volcanic soil, and with salt sea winds, our olives make perfect olive oil.
-We respect the old world process of picking just at the right time, just in October and not too late in the season.
+We respect the old-world process of picking just at the right time, just in October and not too late in the season.
 Always organic.
-Our olive oil it is made without chemicals or preservatives, we promise.
-The informal tasting provides a bit of insight into tasting, buying and using olive oil.
+Our olive oil is made without chemicals or preservatives, we promise.
+The informal tasting provides a bit of insight into buying and using olive oil.

-- Evening is free and dinner is on your own.
-Suggestion: Don Alfonso, the Michelin Star award-winning restaurant.
+- The evening is free and dinner is on your own.
+Suggestions provided.

 Saturday: Check Out & Departure